 - Pages with the lowest organic traffic that need attention

-When used right and in combination with other SEO performance metrics, organic traffic helps you a lot in decision-making and analyzing SEO strategy.
+When used right and in combination with other SEO performance metrics, organic traffic can help you identify clear next steps for both SEO and your overall marketing strategy.

 2. Organic CTR

 You can rank #1 for hundreds of keywords, but if your click-through rate from the SERPs is poor, it won't result in the traffic or revenue you need.
 Click-through rate is an indication of the quality of your content, how well it meets the needs of searchers, the persuasiveness of your title tags and meta descriptions, and even the effectiveness of the keywords you've decided to target.

 There's some controversy over whether or not Google uses CTR as a ranking signal, but regardless, you should be aiming for a high click-through rate for your most important content to ensure it's reaching the right people.
 A low CTR indicates a disconnect between the search query and page content.
 If users aren't clicking your website, it means one of two things:

 - Your content is showing up for the wrong keywords or otherwise doesn't match the search intent